George Palmer (composer): Music career

 In July 2007, Palmer was commissioned to write the Papal Mass for World Youth Day 2008 in Sydney.
 The Mass, Benedictus Qui Venit, for large choir, soloists and orchestra, was performed in the presence of Pope Benedict XVI and an audience of 350,000 with soloists Amelia Farrugia, soprano, and Andrew Goodwin, tenor, directed by Benjamin Bayl.

 In May 2016 his operatic adaptation of Tim Winton's novel Cloudstreet was premiered in Adelaide by the State Opera of South Australia.
 Hailed as "a resounding triumph" (The Australian) and "an extra-ordinary achievement" (Stagenoise), it played to critical acclaim and full houses.
+Palmer collaborated with Leah Purcell on the adaptation of her play based on Henry Lawson's short story "The Drover's Wife" into an opera, part of the 2026 opening program of the Queensland Performing Arts Centre's Glasshouse Theatre.

 From 2003 to 2011, Palmer was chairman of Pacific Opera, a not-for-profit company established to give Australia's best young singers professional development and the experience necessary to launch their careers.
-From 2007 to 2011, he was president of The Arts Law Centre of Australia, a government-funded body which provides free or low-cost legal and business advice to artists in all media throughout Australia.
-He is also a director of Ars Musica Australis which not only assists young performers in all media with grants or scholarships for further study in Australia and overseas but is also a prolific commissioner of new works from Australian composers.
+From 2007 to 2011, he was president of the Arts Law Centre of Australia, a government-funded body which provides free or low-cost legal and business advice to artists in all media throughout Australia.

+He is a director of Ars Musica Australis, which assists young performers in all media to study further in Australia and overseas, and also commissions new works from Australian composers.
 Palmer's music is published by and available from the Australian Music Centre.

-Style and musical ideology
+Style

 In an essay "Learning to be a composer", Palmer wrote:

 Palmer's style is essentially lyrical, ranging through the full spectrum of emotions.
 He endeavours to engage the audience, not alienate it, even when the subject matter is tragic or anguished.
 A work such as the string quintet Not Going Quietly, written in memory of Aaron McMillan, a brilliant Australian pianist who died of cancer at the age of 30, contains passages which are harsh and cry out in pain, as well as passages of gentle lyricism.
-His music can be deeply introspective, as in the timeless transparency of the second movement of the piano quartet The Way It Is, or boisterously, joyously energetic, as in the Ruritanian Dances for string orchestra.

-On 29 August 2012, William Chen premiered Palmer's new Piano Concerto, accompanied by the Sydney Youth Orchestra.
+On 29 July 2012, William Chen premiered Palmer's new Piano Concerto, accompanied by the Sydney Youth Orchestra.
 The piece was played at a cultural exchange concert, where pieces of Australian music were mixed with Chinese compositions.
-Palmer states that, "the concerto was based on Chinese musical ideas, but at the same time keeping an Australian identity".
+The work was inspired by an eighth-century Chinese poem, The Withered Tree, by Han Yu. and was described by one reviewer as having a "dramatic blend of emotions and pianistic styles".

 Underlying all Palmer's music, however, whether vocal or instrumental, is his fascination with "the singing line".

 Honours

 In June 2010 he was appointed a Member of the Order of Australia (AM) for services to law and to music as a composer and in leadership roles.
-In 2020 he was created a Papal Knight in the Order of St Gregory the Great for services to music, particularly to liturgical music, and the law.
+In 2020 he was created a Papal knight in the Order of St. Gregory the Great for services to music, particularly to liturgical music, and the law.